terra-nanotech/tn-nt-discordbot-cogs/README.md

 ## Important Information<a name="important-information"></a>

 These Discord bot COGs are specially tailored for the corporation Terra Nanotech.
-They COGs of apps we use, so they fit our needs.
+They are COGs of apps we use, so they fit our needs.

 > **Note**
 >